nobias-fht/pasteur_n2v/docs/future_courses.md

 # Future courses

-It is difficult to teach deep-learning in 3h, how about a week?
+It is difficult to teach deep-learning in 3h.
+Can you imagine how much you could learn in a week?
 Or even two?

 ## DL4MIA